Manfred Curbach: Awards

 Since December 2019, Manfred Curbach has been a corresponding member of the engineering sciences class of the Braunschweig Scientific Society.

-Also in December 2019 Manfred Curbach became a full member of acatech – German Academy of Science and Engineering.
+Also in December 2019 he became a full member of acatech – German Academy of Science and Engineering.

 On 4 October 2021, Technische Universität Dresden honoured members who have rendered outstanding services and special individual achievements for the good of the university.
 Curbach received a Golden Badge of Honour for, among other things, his pioneering work in the field of textile and carbon concrete and for a successful term of office in the TUD's Prorectorate of University Development.

 In February 2022, Curbach was elected fib Fellow 2022 as one of 10 fib members who have belonged to fib – Fédération internationale du béton for at least 10 years, who represent its values and who have actively rendered outstanding services to concrete construction – in teaching, research, design and construction.

+In May 2023, Curbach was awarded the fib Medal of Merit by fib - Fédération internationale du béton in recognition of his outstanding contributions.

+In April 2024, Curbach, together with a team from the Institute of Concrete Structures at TU Dresden and in cooperation with the Institute of Textile Machinery and High Performance Material Technology (ITM) at TU Dresden, received the Techtextil Innovation Award 2024 in the category “New Concept.

+In October 2025, it was announced that Manfred Curbach would receive the Sustainability Academic Award from the Nobel Sustainability Trust in the category “Leadership in the Implementation of Sustainability.”
+The award recognizes his pioneering work in the field of carbon-reinforced concrete.